View Document

 2. Vocational education and training qualifications must not be issued after the training product has expired.

-3. Schools/industry clusters/colleges may request Course and Program Administration to archive related program guides when a program or plan is inactivated.
+3. Schools/industry clusters/colleges may request Academic Governance to archive related program guides when a program or plan is inactivated.

 (86) Proposals to re-establish an inactivated program or plan must go through the same approval process as a new program or plan.

-1. Where appropriate, Course and Program Administration may temporarily reactivate a plan to exit or complete a student.
+1. Where appropriate, Academic Governance may temporarily reactivate a plan to exit or complete a student.

 (87) Proposals to re-open general admission intake to a discontinued program or plan must go through the same approval process as a new program or plan.